One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Details on Persona Cues

 \subsection{Names}

 We source first names with their associated gender, age and ethnicity from the North Carolina State Board of Elections' voter registration data.\footnote{\url{https://www.ncsbe.gov/results-data/voter-pregistration-data}} From all voter registrations, we select non-unique first names that are strongly associated with a particular gender-ethnicity combination.
-Specifically, we adopt a threshold of 90\% to assign names to a particular gender-ethnicity combination, except for non-binary gender, where we take names that occur equally often for registered males and females.
+Specifically, we adopt a threshold of 90\% to assign names to a particular gender-ethnicity combination, except for non-binary gender, where we take unisex names that occur equally often for registered males and females, as we only have binary gender information.
+In designing our study, we consulted with QueerInAI on our approach to name selection and cue design for non-binary personas.
+We acknowledge that many non-binary people do not use a unisex name, and unisex names are used by many men and women.
+Including unisex names allows us to measure whether gender has a linear effect on the model's responses, with results for unisex names between male and female names, or whether unisex names are treated differently.
 For age we take the average age of registered voters with that particular first name.

 We filter out names with three characters or less.
 We then sample five names for each demographic attribute while controlling for the other two demographic variables (see Section \ref{app:controls}).